eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### Which platforms are supported?

-  We compile regularly under Windows 7 and Windows Server 2012 R2 using Visual Studio 2013 (32bit and 64bit) and have daily builds on Linux (openSUSE Leap 42.1 (64bit) and openSUSE 13.1 (32bit)).
+  We compile regularly under Windows 10 using Visual Studio 2019 and have daily builds on Linux.
+SUMO can also be installed on macOS via Homebrew (or built from source).
-  Furthermore there are nightly builds on the [open build service](https://build.opensuse.org/package/show?package=sumo_nightly&project=home%3Abehrisch).
-  SUMO can be installed on macOS via Homebrew (or built from source).
-  We would be happy to hear about successful builds on other platforms.
-We already heard about successful builds on Solaris and Cygwin.

 ### Can I run multiple versions of SUMO alongside each other?